-For many lawyers this overall shallow level of knowledge across many types of law leads them to be “door lawyers.”
+For many lawyers, this overall shallow level of knowledge across many types of law leads them to be “door lawyers.”
 In other words, they do whatever walks through their door.
 Because of their surface only understanding of many areas of law they often handle relatively simple matters.
-When a complex problems walk through their door they either take on a problem too difficult for their expertise, and consequently do a poor job – or they refer the client to a specialist who can do a great job.
+When complex problems walk through their door they either take on a problem too difficult for their expertise and consequently do a poor job – or they refer the client to a specialist who can do a great job.

 The truth is that the only way an attorney can do a great job is to narrow down their practice areas so they can become “great at something” instead of “incompetent at everything.”

 There are 1000 areas of law in which an attorney can specialize – Even inside the injury world – and when you narrow the focus you can develop the deep knowledge it takes to best represent your client and maximize their injury case.
-Plus, by focusing in an area you learn the tricky details of how to proceed with each case.
+Plus, by focusing on an area you learn the tricky details of how to proceed with each case.
 We are often called by panicked lawyers who took on a cruise case slip and fall and didn’t know to file suit within one year!
 When that happens those lawyers need to call their insurance carrier because they are going to get sued for malpractice.
 Or the unfortunate injury lawyer who thought that the statute of limitations on a medical negligence claim was the same as an auto accident.
 Wrong answer!
 Again, that case is lost before it starts and it was caused by the failure of the lawyer who took on the case to know the details about how to process that type of matter.

 Never settle for a lawyer who is learning an area of law on the back of your legal matter.
 Call our office for a free consultation.
 If we don’t believe we are the best at what you need, our intake department has a list of “best lawyers” in their area so that when we make a referral it goes to the right person to maximize the value of your case.